Internet Connectivity Index 2026: The most welcoming internet – Methodology and data sources

 Cyber safety

-This dimension looks at how well each country is prepared to respond to digital threats.
+This dimension looks at how well each country is prepared for digital threats.
 It covers three main aspects – the strength of its infrastructure, its ability to respond to cybercrime, and legal protections.
 Together, these attributes make up 25% of the overall index.

 • To assess a country’s infrastructure, we used its technical, organizational, and capacity development scores from the Global Cybersecurity Index.
 Each attribute is weighted at 0.33, and this sub-dimension is weighted at 0.33.